Gustavokruger/pipedrive-bling-integration-api/README.md

 # pipedrive-bling-integration-api

 this api was build only for knowledge purposes.
-Feel free to suggest.
+Feel free to suggest any.

 # Getting Started

 to build the project dependencies (you must have npm installed on your machine)

   npm i

+to run the project

   npm run watch